Gently paddling your canoe across the lake in the early hours of a morning sunrise can really open your eyes to the world around you.

 You can hear the birds singing from across the lake and you might even get to see deer, wading birds, or even a coyote coming to drink at the water’s edge.

 One of our favorite pastimes at Tara Wildlife is canoeing on the lakes and ponds.
-Some of the best canoeing spots at Tara are Halpino Lake, a 300-acre lake perfect for exploring, and Forest Home Chute.
+One of the best canoeing spots at Tara is Forest Home Chute.
 Both of these lakes have concrete ramps for easy access.
 During the Mississippi River Nature Weekend, Quapaw Canoe Company provides canoe excursions on the Mississippi River, which is an experience not to be missed!

 But while we’re out paddling on the water, we have to remember that safety on the water is a top priority.
 Staying safe and taking some precautions can make your more enjoyable and fun!